DamiAjele/Axia-Backend-Assignment/README.md

-# Express User App
+# Blog Application
-This is a simple express app that allows users to register and log into their accounts to access their information.
+This is a blog application that allow users to register, log into their accounts (Authentication), do their KYC and write posts (Authorization).
 Users are also allowed to update and delete their details.

 ## Features
 - User Registration
 - User Login
+- KYC ( Know Your Customer)
+- Posts

 ## API Endpoints
 ### For Registration